Paget Brewster

-Her other roles include voicing Elise and Mr. Mumbles on Dan Vs., portraying Debra Chambers and Frankie Dart in the fifth and sixth seasons of Community, respectively, and voicing Judy Ken Sebben / Birdgirl in Harvey Birdman, Attorney at Law and Birdgirl.
-Brewster has also played Sara Kingsley on the Fox sitcom Grandfathered and voiced Donald Duck's twin sister Della in the 2017 series of DuckTales.

 Early life

 Brewster was born March 10, 1969, in Concord, Massachusetts.
 Both her mother, Hathaway Brewster (née Tew), and father, Galen Brewster, worked as school administrators at Middlesex School.
+She is a descendant of William Brewster and wife Mary Brewster.

 Brewster grew up in Massachusetts and moved to New York City to attend Parsons School of Design.
+She very briefly worked as a receptionist in a bordello.
 During her first year, she made her acting debut and eventually dropped out of design school to pursue her acting career.
-In the mid 1990s, Brewster moved to San Francisco and enrolled in acting classes.
+In the mid-1990s, Brewster moved to San Francisco and enrolled in acting classes.

 Career

-Between 1994 and 1995, Brewster hosted a late-night talk show in the San Francisco Bay Area called Paget for 65 episodes at KPIX-TV.
+In 1995, Brewster hosted a late-night talk show in the San Francisco Bay Area called The Paget Show for 65 episodes at KPIX-TV.
 She first came to prominent attention in her recurring role as Kathy in the fourth season of NBC's Friends.
 She appeared in Andy Richter Controls the Universe and Huff.
 On film she played Ms. Indestructible, the female lead in James Gunn's low-budget superhero comedy The Specials (2000).
 She played Amy Pierson, a calculus teacher afraid of the water, in the independent film The Big Bad Swim, which premiered at the 2006 Tribeca Film Festival.

 In 2005, she began voice work as Judy Ken Sebben / Birdgirl, a recurring character on the animated series Harvey Birdman, Attorney at Law (and later played a similar guest character on American Dad!).

 Brewster had a long run with the show Criminal Minds, playing multilingual Supervisory Special Agent Emily Prentiss until the show's sixth season, when she and A. J. Cook were released from their contracts by CBS in a cost-cutting move.
 Owing to complaints from fans, both she and Cook were rehired and kept for the following season.
 In February 2012, Brewster announced via Deadline that she was leaving Criminal Minds at the end of the season to return to her comedic and sitcom roots.
 Brewster reprised her role as Emily Prentiss in season nine for the 200th episode, and season 11 as a special guest star.
-In 2016, Brewster returned to Criminal Minds once again as a series regular.
+In 2016, Brewster returned to Criminal Minds once again as a series regular with Thomas Gibson's replacement.